 Susara Dinal, CEO of MTV Channel (Pvt) Ltd, added: “As Sri Lanka’s largest media organization, MTV Channel (Pvt) Ltd is happy to once again entertain Sri Lankans from all walks of life.
 We are certain that this will be a thrilling tournament that will keep us all on the edges of our seats, especially with our own team in excellent form.”

 Sri Lanka and Namibia will kick off the 16-team tournament on Oct.
 16 in Geelong.
 Sri Lanka is scheduled to play the UAE on Oct.
 18 and the Netherlands on Oct.
-20 in the first group stage.
+20 in the First Round group stage.

-Eight teams – Afghanistan, Australia, England, New Zealand, Bangladesh, India, Pakistan and South Africa - have already qualified for the second stage on the strength of their performances at the last T20 World Cup.
+Eight teams – Afghanistan, Australia, England, New Zealand, Bangladesh, India, Pakistan and South Africa - have already qualified for the Super 12 stageon the strength of their performances at the last T20 World Cup.
 Eight other teams will be battling it out in two groups of four teams each – Group A comprising Sri Lanka, Namibia, UAE and Netherlands; and Group B featuring West Indies, Scotland, Zimbabwe and Ireland.

-The winner and runner-up in each group will join the eight automatic qualifiers in a second round of two groups of six teams each.
+The winner and runner-up in each group will join the eight automatic qualifiers in the Super 12 stage consisting of two groups of six teams each.
 The winner of Group A and Runner-up of Group B will join Afghanistan, Australia, England and New Zealand in Group 1; and the winner of Group B and Runner-up of Group A will join Bangladesh, India, Pakistan and South Africa in Group 2.

 The top two teams of Group 1 and Group 2 will advance to the semi-finals.
 The final will be on Nov.
 13 in Melbourne.